flexera-public/right_aws_api/README.md

 what's happening...
 Another downside is that method names and parameter names follow the AWS API spec and thereby run against Ruby conventions.

+If you encounter problems please open a github issue.

 ## Docs

 For some getting-started info see further down but for detailed docs see